 Since GSSN utilizes learned probability distributions to randomly sample its outputs, the resulting outputs possess a certain level of randomness.
 To provide an intuitive illustration of this randomness, we fix a particular problem and randomly sample the GSSN output $1000$ times, and Figure~\ref{fig:hist} displays the histogram of feasible solution costs.
-Figure~\ref{fig:hist} reveals that the GSSN output approximately follows a Gaussian distribution in terms of their cost function value.
-Given the relatively negligible time of sampling (in our experimental setting, approximately 0.015 seconds per sample), we can readily augment the number of samples to optimize the search for feasible solutions that offer a lower computational cost.
+Figure~\ref{fig:hist} reveals that the GSSN output approximately follows a Gaussian distribution regarding their cost function value.
+Given the relatively negligible sampling time (in our experimental setting, approximately 0.015 seconds per sample), we can readily augment the number of samples to optimize the search for feasible solutions that offer a lower computational cost.